jamiehenzy/Genome-analysis_UNIX_HPC/UNIX_3.md

 First, let's make a copy of one of our FASTQ files using the `cp` command.

-Navigate to the `~/MarineGenomics/week2/untrimmed_fastq` directory and enter:
+Navigate to the `untrimmed_fastq` directory and enter:

 ```html
 $ cp SRR098026.fastq SRR098026-copy.fastq